The ShermanAudio - Educational Series

 all kinds of ideas and misconceptions.
 Electrical Theory is absolutely the basis for everything related to music

-reproduction using active components like Amplifiers, Buffers or Preamplifiers.
+reproduction using active and passive components to create Amplifiers, Buffers or Preamplifiers.

 Sometimes I visit other forums like Motorcycles, Cars or Hunting and cannot read the nonsense that I come across

-Nothing in the realm of Voltage, Current, Power and Energy comes easy, and an opinion has little effect on the laws of nature.
+Nothing in the realm of Voltage, Current, Power and Energy comes easy.

 Learn resistor color codes, read about how Capacitors and Inductors work.